chinenye1/Sunday-School-Attendance-App/README.md

 - As a user, I want to be able to take away all students and teachers from a class at once
 - As a user, I want to be able to add a student to a class
 - As a user, I want to be able to remove a student from a class
-- As a user, I want to be able to add multiple teachers to a class
+- As a user, I want to be able to add a teacher to a class
-- As a user, I want to be able to remove multiple teachers from a class
+- As a user, I want to be able to remove a teacher from a class

+- As a user, I want to be able to take attendance

-- As a user, I want to be able to store if a student:
+- As a user, I want to be able to give students points if they:
   - came to sunday school
   - said their verse
   - brought their Bible